MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/platform-automation-devops.md

 The Azure landing zone for high-performance computing (HPC) doesn't have any specific considerations or recommendations that impact platform automation or DevOps-related decisions in the energy industry.

+## General recommendations

-However, it's important to understand any decisions that were previously made by the cloud platform team regarding [platform automation and DevOps](/azure/cloud-adoption-framework/ready/landing-zone/design-area/platform-automation-devops).
+It's important to understand any decisions that were previously made by the cloud platform team regarding [platform automation and DevOps](/azure/cloud-adoption-framework/ready/landing-zone/design-area/platform-automation-devops).

 ## Next steps